SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning: Theoretical Guarantees

 Next, we analyze the convergence under perturbations in three steps.
 First, we examine the impact of perturbations on the value function.
-Then, we investigate the convergence of the algorithm in the absence of perturbations.
+Then, we investigate the convergence of RSA2C without perturbations.
 Finally, we derive the convergence result under perturbations, establishing the non-asymptotic convergence and sample complexity for RSA2C.

-\paragraph{Step 1: Robustness with perturbation} We first analyze the error under the non-perturbed condition as a baseline for evaluating the impact of perturbations.
-See the proof in Appendix~\ref{appendix:proof_thm_pertubation_only}.
+\paragraph{Step 1: Robustness with perturbation} We first analyze the error caused by perturbations as a baseline for evaluating the impact of perturbations, with detailed proof in Appendix~\ref{appendix:proof_thm_pertubation_only}.